City Council · 9:00 AM · Council Chambers, City Hall

 #2Authorizes the Dallas Police Department to apply for a series of grants from the Texas Office of the Governor's Criminal Justice Division aimed at reducing crime and improving public safety for fiscal year 2027, with no direct cost to the City.

-#3Authorizes a five-year cooperative purchasing agreement with Sigma Surveillance, Inc. dba STS360 for a Verkada cloud-based video management and analytics platform for the Dallas Police Department, not to exceed $4,631,204.78, funded through federal confiscated monies and the General Fund.
+#3Authorizes a five-year cooperative purchasing agreement with Sigma Surveillance, Inc. (dba STS360) for Verkada's cloud-based video management and analytics platform for the Dallas Police Department, funded through Confiscated Monies-Federal and General Funds.

-#4Authorizes a one-year concessions agreement (with a one-year renewal option) totaling up to $400,000 with Legends Hospitality LLC for food and beverage operations at Fair Park and the Cotton Bowl, and authorizes receipt of an estimated $1,000,000 in annual revenue from the concessionaire into the Fair Park Fund.
+#4Authorizes a one-year concessions agreement (with one-year renewal option) with Legends Hospitality LLC for food and beverage operations at Fair Park including the Cotton Bowl, and receipt of an estimated $1 million in annual revenue into the Fair Park Fund.

-#5Authorizes a maintenance and use agreement with Southern Gateway Public Green Foundation for the maintenance, operation, and use of Halperin Park, located between South Marsalis Avenue and South Ewing Avenue, at no cost to the City.
+#5Authorizes a maintenance and use agreement with the Southern Gateway Public Green Foundation for the operation and maintenance of Halperin Park, at no cost to the City.

 #6The city seeks to authorize a construction services contract with SCI Construction, Ltd. for the Forest Audelia Recreation Center Project, not to exceed $4,010,000, funded through the Capital Gifts, Donation & Development Fund.

-#7Authorizes Supplemental Agreement No. 2 with Freese and Nichols, Inc. to increase their engineering design contract for the White Rock Lake Dredging Project by $347,500, bringing the total contract to $1,372,450, funded by a USACE grant and park capital funds.
+#7Authorizes Supplemental Agreement No. 2 to increase the professional services contract with Freese and Nichols, Inc. by $347,500 for engineering design services for the White Rock Lake Dredging Project, raising the total contract from $1,024,950 to $1,372,450, financed through a USACE grant and city park funds.

-#8Authorizes a TIF development and Chapter 380 grant agreement with Southern Gateway Public Green Foundation for up to $8,000,000 to fund the Phase I Plaza Area Project at Halperin Park, drawing $6,964,198 from the Oak Cliff Gateway TIF District and $1,035,802 from the 2012 General Obligation Bond Program.
+#8Authorizes a TIF development and Chapter 380 grant agreement with Southern Gateway Public Green Foundation for the Phase I Plaza Area Project at Halperin Park, with total funding of up to $8,000,000 drawn from the Oak Cliff Gateway TIF District ($6,964,198) and the 2012 General Obligation Bond Program ($1,035,802).

-#10An ordinance amending Dallas City Code Chapter 28 to update speed regulations on non-expressway streets, designate speed limits and one-way streets in school zones, and establish a maximum $200 penalty for violations.
+#10An ordinance amending Dallas City Code Chapter 28 to update speed regulations on city streets and school zones, designate one-way streets in school zones and alleys, and establish a maximum $200 penalty for violations.

-#13Authorizes adoption of a revised Public Transportation Agency Safety Plan for the Dallas Streetcar System and authorizes the City Manager to execute the plan.
+#13Authorizes adoption of a revised Public Transportation Agency Safety Plan for the Dallas Streetcar System and allows the City Manager to sign it, with no financial cost to the city.

 #14The city seeks to authorize a professional engineering services contract with Jacobs Engineering Group, Inc. for design work on the Harry Hines Boulevard corridor from Southeast of Medical District Drive to Southeast of Inwood Road, not to exceed $2,999,160.